Frequent bottlenecks in logistics – methods and measures for their elimination – Image: Xpert.Digital

 1. Bottleneck Walk

 A simple method for identifying bottlenecks is to observe the production process along the value chain.
-Machines, processes and inventories are analyzed to locate bottlenecks.
+This involves analyzing machines, processes, and inventory to locate bottlenecks.

-Analyzing relevant key performance indicators (KPIs) such as production times, downtimes and throughput rates helps to identify bottlenecks at an early stage.
+Analyzing relevant key performance indicators (KPIs) such as production times, downtimes and throughput rates helps to identify bottlenecks early on.

 3. Employee survey

 Employees are often able to identify bottlenecks more quickly than external observers.
-Regular surveys can provide valuable information about inefficient processes.
+Regular surveys can provide valuable insights into inefficient processes.

 4. Simulation models

-Virtual replicas of processes make it possible to simulate potential bottlenecks and test solutions in advance.
+Virtual simulations of processes make it possible to simulate potential bottlenecks and test solutions in advance.

 Measures to eliminate bottlenecks

-Regular process reviews and optimizations help eliminate inefficiencies and improve material flow.
+Regular process reviews and optimizations help to eliminate inefficiencies and improve material flow.

 2. Use automation technologies